Drauguer/Project2-.Obejotas/README.md

 ## Controls

  - E to talk to NPC
- - SPACE to skip dialoge and to select attacks
+ - SPACE to skip dialogue and to select attacks
  - WASD to move the player
  - ESCAPE to pause the game
  - ARROWS to move in the menu while in combat